 - External (governance) – where the system does not have the required built-in information management functionality and is incapable of integration or exporting data (i.ei scenarios 1, 2 or 3), it may be necessary to apply governance arrangements (eg policy controls) to the business system to manage the software and data in situ for as long as required.
 This approach is not preferred and usually only suitable for business systems that manage temporary value information.

 Data and datasets need to be actively managed in order to maintain their authenticity, reliability, integrity and usability, to ensure that they can be found, accessed and understood.
 Managing data and datasets is necessary for ensuring business continuity, accountability and evidence of decision-making.
 This involves managing not only the data itself, but also the associated metadata and documentation required to understand and use the dataset.
 Knowing the value and retention requirements of the data and datasets created through your agency’s business will help you make decisions about managing them.

-Good data governance practices ensure the responsibility for managing and maintaining datasets is clearly assigned and that responsibilities and operational practices are reflected in your agency’s relevant plans, strategies and policies; such as, a data management plan, a data strategy, information management policy and information governance framework.
+Good data governance practices ensure the responsibility for managing and maintaining datasets is clearly assigned and that responsibilities and operational practices are reflected in your agency’s relevant plans, strategies and policies; such as, a data management plan (docx 176kB), a data strategy, information management policy and information governance framework.